 - Seek out sources of inspiration – Dreaming motivates everyone, including teens and young adults.
 One of the best ways to find a dream or goal is to be inspired by something.
 When we see other people accomplish amazing things, it helps us expand our self-perception of what we are capable of.
 Connect your teen or young adult with positive mentors and role models to help lift their motivation.
 Take them to an art gallery, a concert, a sports game, watch an inspirational movie, or host an Olympics party.
-Enroll them in sports, send them to robotic camp, or join an outdoor adventure group.
-Anything that will get positive mentors and inspiration in your child’s life.
+Enroll them in sports, send them to robotics camp, or join an outdoor adventure group–Anything that will get positive mentors and inspiration in your child’s life.

 - Encourage them to journal – journaling helps teens and young adults understand their own thoughts and feelings.
 It can be their sounding board just to get everything out of their head so it is easier to examine and challenge when needed.

 - Challenge the negative voices in their head – Everyone has a voice in their head telling them to play it safe and to not take too many risks.
-Sometimes this voice can be negative, telling your son or daughter that they aren’t good enough, strong enough, talented enough to accomplish their dreams.
+Sometimes this voice can be negative, telling your son or daughter that they aren’t good enough, strong enough, or talented enough to accomplish their dreams.
 It is safer to just spend the foreseeable future on your couch and not try anything too daring.
 Ask your teenager about the negative beliefs they have about themselves and together develop a plan so that both of your actions challenge those negative voices and beliefs.

 Maintaining a solid connection with your teen or young adult helps facilitate motivation.
 Here are some ways you can build your relationship and provide “motivation through involvement.”

-- Empathize: put yourself in their shoes.
+- Empathize – put yourself in their shoes.
 Seek first to understand, and then to be understood.
 Resolve any problems once you truly understand what’s going on with your teen or young adult.

 - Quantity over quality – It’s important for you to be there for the special moments and celebrations in your child’s life.
 It is also important for you to support them through the boring, tedious, or uneventful moments as well.
 The uneventful, but consistent relationship building provides a foundation for your child to practice being an adult and then come back to tell you about it.

 - Be Mindful – Pay attention to what is going on in your child’s life.
 What are their patterns, what do they get excited about, what are their friendships like?
 If it is hard to find the time to talk, see if you can set up a regular date night or a scheduled hang out with your kid.
-Go do something fun and show genuine interest into what is happening in their life.
+Go do something fun and show genuine interest in what is happening in their life.

 - Communicate – Encourage communication that is clear, sincere and open by using the EAR method:

-- Encourage – ask open-ended questions and validate your son or daughter’s feelings.
+- Encourage – Ask open-ended questions and validate your son or daughter’s feelings.

 - Affirm – You can show you understand without agreeing.
 “I know it’s not easy for you to talk about this,”

-- Reflective Listening – repeat what you heard in your own words to show that you get it.
+- Reflective Listening – Repeat what you heard in your own words to show that you get it.

 If you encounter resistance when trying to motivate your child, try the Stop, Drop and Roll strategy created by psychologists Sylvie Naar-King and Mariann Suarez:

-- Stop and evaluate: Is your son or daughter escalating, blaming, stonewalling?
+- Stop and evaluate – Is your son or daughter escalating, blaming, stonewalling?

 - Drop your current approach

-- Roll with the resistance: Make a statement that shows you get it, quit for now and try another approach later.
+- Roll with the resistance – Make a statement that shows you get it, quit for now and try another approach later.

 - Listen to them – Practice motivational interviewing by asking open-ended questions about your son or daughter’s life and truly listen to the response.
 Fight your urge to comment or advise.
 Ask them what they are feeling and strive to connect and validate those feelings.